Our Lady of Compassion Catholic Primary School

 - E [email protected]

 - A state school for boys and girls aged from 3 to 11.

 - Local authority: Sefton

 - Latest Overall effectiveness Good 1

-- Previous Ofsted grade: Satisfactory on 10th November 2009
+- Previous Ofsted grade: Outstanding on 28th February 2007

 - Ofsted report: View the Ofsted report